SasStu/Uninstall-ModulesSuperseded/docs/about.md

 # What is Uninstall-ModulesSuperseded

-Uninstalls every module version except the latest.
-It is a cleanup script for the local module folders.
+Uninstall-ModulesSuperseded is a cleanup script for your local PS module folders.
+It uninstalls every module version except the latest.

+If superseded module versions are installed for AllUsers administraive rights are required to successufully uninstall the modules.

 Authored by Sascha Stumpler